-Child protection refers to the processes undertaken to protect children who have been identified as suffering, or being at risk of suffering harm.
+Child protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm.

 Staff refers to all those working for or on behalf of Hatton Academies Trust, full time or part time, in either a paid or voluntary capacity.